-The Terms and Conditions of the Notes, subject as provided below, and the Agency Agreement are based on English law in effect as at the date of this Prospectus.
-No assurance can be given as to the impact of any possible judicial decision or change to English law or administrative practice after the date of this Prospectus.
+The Conditions of the Notes, subject as provided below, and the Agency Agreement are based on Spanish law in effect as at the date of this Prospectus.
+No assurance can be given as to the impact of any possible judicial decision or change to Spanish law or administrative practice after the date of this Prospectus.

-Title to the Notes and transfer of the Notes as described in Condition 1 (Form, Denomination and Title) and the status of the Notes as described in Condition 2 (Status of the Notes) in Section 7 (Terms and Conditions of the Notes) are based on Spanish law in effect as at the date of this Prospectus.
+The status of the Guarantor's obligations under the Guarantee, as described in Condition 3(b) (Status of the Guarantee) shall be construed in accordance with the laws of the country where the Guarantor has its centre of main interest, which, in the case of the Guarantee, shall be Spanish law.
 No assurance can be given as to the impact of any possible judicial decision or change to Spanish law or administrative practice after the date of this Prospectus.